Slugs In Garden? How To Get Rid Of Slugs, Snails NATURALLY

 Change Your Watering Schedule

-The snail and slug are known to be active during the night and comfortable in wet conditions.
+The snail and slug are known to be active at night and comfortable in wet conditions.

 Making simple adjustments to your watering schedule can effectively reduce slug damage in your garden.